eiriklied/shareful.js/README.md

 # Shareful.js

-When all you want is to share a text (copy to clipboard), and dont want to care about layout.
+When all you want is to share a text (copy to clipboard), and dont want to care about flash dependencies or where in your layout to put a text box to hold the content.

-All you care about is that you need to give the user a popup with some text
+All you care about is that you need to give the user a super simple popup with some text

 ```javascript
 // just basic sharing